MatthiasScholz/cos/examples/jobs/README.md

 # Overview
 Collection of nomad sample jobs.

+# Nomad

+## Troubleshooting
+When the web ui or the remote query might not show any error logs try ssh into the instance and use the command line tool to examine log messages:
+* `nomad logs -stderr <alloc-id>`

 # Fabio
 The examples uses fabio as the cluster internal load balances.
 This has implications on the security group configuration and the ALB configuration.